babreu-ncsa/diagonalization_PyVsF90/README.md

 ### Additional work
 Python is smart enough to know which diagonalization function to call.
 I have tested it against the LAPACK's DOUBLE PRECISION version of the diagonalization routine.
-If numpy.random.rand() populates the matrices with single precision numbers, than a fair comparsion would be with SSYEV, jot DSYEV, and you can add another 2x factor of speedup, making Fortran almost 10x faster.
+If numpy.random.rand() populates the matrices with single precision numbers, than a fair comparsion would be with SSYEV, not DSYEV, and you can add another 2x factor of speedup, making Fortran almost 10x faster.